lbke/ssr-theory/readme.md

 Request-time rendering does this for every request.
 Build-time rendering caches the page once for all during the build.

-If we go step by step, we can also define the following intermediate function:
+If we go step by step, and include the concept of "props" as input of the template (instead of the raw HTTP request), we can also define the following intermediate functions:
 $$
 templateGetter(req) \mapsto template\\
 propsGetter(req)\mapsto props\\